Examples

 Accessing host files

-By default, the VM has read-only accesses to /Users/<USERNAME> and read-write accesses to /tmp/lima.
+By default, the VM has read-only accesses to /Users/<USERNAME>.

 To allow writing to /Users/<USERNAME>: